RimuEirnarn/sqlite_database/README.md

 You can submit any issue if you found a good issue.
 You can submit a pull request as long as the thing you want complies with what this project aims for.

+## Development

+When pulling this repository with latest commit, make sure to install all `dev-requirements.txt` depending on your intentions.
+It's mostly pylint and pytest.

+When using `pytest`, do this: `pytest --config-file=./dev-config/pytest.ini` or check any check scripts in `bin/`

 ## License

 This library/wrapper/repo/project is licensed with/in BSD 3-Clause "New" or "Revised" License.